SpivEgin/mattermost-debian-init/README.md

 ## Using Systemd?
 1. At boot-time systemd will convert this init script into a service file for its own use.

+### Caveats
+1. Tested only on Debian Jessie with systemd